mynk-tmr/notes/Printed/Javascript.md

  1. **Memory creation phase** allocate memory for variables and functions
  2. **Code execution phase** : values are computed and assigned to variables (wherever possible).

-### Garbage Collection

-- performed automatically.
-We cannot force or prevent it.
-- garbage collector — a background process that monitors all objects and removes those that are _unreachable_ via chain of references from **root**
-- a root is a data which is never garbage collected — global bindings and local bindings of current chain of nested function calls.
-- To delete an object, we must delete all _incoming_ references to it.
-- If object is *weakly referenced*, it can be garbage collection if it is unreachable via hard link

-**“mark-and-sweep”** : basic garbage collection algorithm
-1. “mark” (remember) roots
-2. mark all references from them
-3. visit marked objects and mark their references.
-4. repeat 3rd step until no objects can be marked.
-5. remove all 'unmarked' objects

-JS engine apply many optimizations to speed it up
- - **Generational collection** – objects are split into two sets: “new ones” and “old ones”.
-Objects which remain in memory for long are considered old and examined less often.
- - **Incremental collection** – engine splits the whole set of existing objects into multiple parts.
-And then clear these parts one after another.
- - **Idle-time collection** – the garbage collector tries to run only while the CPU is idle

----
-### Scope

 `var` : no Block scope, no TDZ, redeclarable, creates a property on `window` `const` : can’t be bound to another reference during runtime
 ##### Scope Chain